Best EV Chargers in Australia Compared (2025)

 What is the smartest EV charger in Australia?

-The Evnex E2 is one of the smartest EV chargers available in Australia.
+The Zappi V2.1 or the Evnex E2 are some of the smartest EV chargers available in Australia.
 It offers real-time energy monitoring, dynamic load management, solar integration, and OCPP support, with all settings managed through an intuitive app and desktop dashboard.

 What is the best priced EV charger?